hashicorp/terraform-provider-azurerm/website/docs/r/aml_file_system.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this AML File System.
+* `name` - (Required) The name which should be used for this Azure Machine Learning File System.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the AML File System should exist.
+* `resource_group_name` - (Required) The name of the Resource Group where the Azure Machine Learning File System should exist.
 Changing this forces a new resource to be created.

-* `location` - (Required) The Azure Region where the AML File System should exist.
+* `location` - (Required) The Azure Region where the Azure Machine Learning File System should exist.
 Changing this forces a new resource to be created.

 * `maintenance_window` - (Required) A `maintenance_window` block as defined below.

-* `sku_name` - (Required) The SKU name for the AML File System.
+* `sku_name` - (Required) The SKU name for the Azure Machine Learning File System.
 Possible values are `AMLFS-Durable-Premium-40`, `AMLFS-Durable-Premium-125`, `AMLFS-Durable-Premium-250` and `AMLFS-Durable-Premium-500`.
 Changing this forces a new resource to be created.

-* `storage_capacity_in_tb` - (Required) The size of the AML File System in TiB.
+* `storage_capacity_in_tb` - (Required) The size of the Azure Machine Learning File System in TiB.
 Possible values are between 8 and 128.
 It could be divided by 8.
 Changing this forces a new resource to be created.

-* `subnet_id` - (Required) The resource ID of the Subnet that is used for managing the AML file system and for client-facing operations.
+* `subnet_id` - (Required) The resource ID of the Subnet that is used for managing the Azure Machine Learning file system and for client-facing operations.
 This subnet should have at least a /24 subnet mask within the VNET's address space.
 Changing this forces a new resource to be created.

-* `zones` - (Required) A list of availability zones for the AML File System.
+* `zones` - (Required) A list of availability zones for the Azure Machine Learning File System.
 Changing this forces a new resource to be created.

 * `hsm_setting` - (Optional) A `hsm_setting` block as defined below.
 Changing this forces a new resource to be created.